MongHanHuang/THB_rjMCMC/README.md

 This tutorial provides an overview of the THB MCMC algorithm, detailed explanation of the model parameters and setup, execution of the program with an example, and figures produced by the program.

 How to cite this program:
-Huang, M.-H., Hudson-Rasmussen, B., Burdick, S., Lekic, V., Nelson, M.D., Fauria, K.E., and Schmerr, N., (2020), Bayesian seismic refraction inversion for critical zone science and near-surface applications, submitted to Geochem.
-Geophys.
-Geosys.
+Huang, M.-H., Hudson-Rasmussen, B., Burdick, S., Lekic, V., Nelson, M. D., Fauria, K. E., & Schmerr, N. (2021).
+Bayesian seismic refraction inversion for critical zone science and near-surface applications.
+Geochemistry, Geophysics, Geosystems, 22, e2020GC009172. https://doi.org/10.1029/2020GC009172

 References:
 Bodin, T., Sambridge, M., Tkalcic, H., Arroucau, P., Gallagher, K., and Rawlinson, N. (2012).
 Transdimensional inversion of receiver functions and surface wave dispersion, J. Geophys.
 Res., 117, B02301, doi:10.1029/2011JB008560